picnoir/ultimate-writer/README.md

 It was built upon the following principles:

-- Easily readable e-ink screen.
+- **Easily readable e-ink screen**.
 You can read it effortlessly even in sunlight.
-- Long lasting battery life.
+- **Long lasting battery life**.
 You can have a 3 days writing retreat (~20 hours) without recharging it.
-- Easily serviceable design.
+- **Easily serviceable design**.
 Your typewriter is 40 years old and works just fine.
 You don't want to change your writing device every 5 years.
 You want to be able to easily change the computer parts easily; and who knows, use something else than a raspberry pi.
-- Standard OS.
+- **Standard OS**.
 You want to use your favorite console-based text editor.
 You also want a shell access to tweak your setup without reprogramming the device.
-- Nice full-size mechanical keyboard.
+- **Nice full-size mechanical keyboard**.

 My ultimate writing device is probably not your ultimate writing device.
 However, I think we can share a common codebase.